Quasiperiodic circuit quantum electrodynamics: Supplementary Note 2

-\section{Numerical evaluation of \texorpdfstring{$E_S$}{E\textunderscore S}}
+\subsection{Numerical evaluation of \texorpdfstring{$E_\text{S}$}{E\textunderscore S}}

-The essence of the QPNC is to make use of the offset-charge dependence of the transmon ground state while requantizing this offset-charge living on a finite superconducting island.
-In this process we used the cosine approximation $-E_{S} \cos(2\pi N_g)$ which is perfectly valid in the transmon regime ($E_{JT} \gg E_{CT}$) where the amplitude $E_S$ is exponentially suppressed; see Eq.~\eqref{eq:E_S}.
-However, since we are interested in a measurable effect of this term, we suggest to go beyond the transmon regime, where $E_{JT} \sim E_{CT}$ or even $E_{JT} < E_{CT}$.
+The essence of the quasiperiodic nonlinear capacitor is to make use of the offset-charge dependence of the transmon ground state while requantizing this offset-charge living on a finite superconducting island.
+In this process we used the cosine approximation $-E_\text{S} \cos(2\pi N_\text{g})$ which is perfectly valid in the transmon regime ($E_\text{JT} \gg E_\text{CT}$) where the amplitude $E_\text{S}$ is exponentially suppressed; see Eq.~(6) of the main text.
+However, since we are interested in a measurable effect of this term, we suggest to go beyond the transmon regime, where $E_\text{JT} \sim E_\text{CT}$ or even $E_\text{JT} < E_\text{CT}$.
 This is outside of the regime where the above approximation is justified.
-This motivates us to do a numerical evaluation of the exact amplitude $E_S$ as well as the harmonicity of the term; see Fig.~\ref{fig:ES_evaluation}.
+This motivates us to do a numerical evaluation of the exact amplitude $E_\text{S}$ as well as the harmonicity of the term; see Supplementary Figure~\ref{fig:ES_evaluation}.

 To test the latter, we compute the Fourier coefficient of the numeric eigenvalue with the same frequency as the analytic term and compare it to the full numeric amplitude.
-We find that, while we overestimate $E_S$ a bit outside the transmon regime, the analytic result still captures roughly the correct magnitude.
+We find that, while we overestimate $E_\text{S}$ a bit outside the transmon regime, the analytic result still captures roughly the correct magnitude.
 Furthermore, the anharmonicity stays rather small, which yields only a small contribution of phase cotunneling events.